Discover the beautiful play of light and shadow in a different way

 All products are made-to-order.

-Original patterns and size can be made upon request, please contact us for more details at email@example.com
+Original patterns, custom size, and addition of shoji paper can be made upon request.
+Please contact us for more details at firstname.lastname@example.org

 Partition / Wall decoration / Celling lattice / Sliding door / Part of furniture or door